Is this Debt Review?

 Is this a court procedure like Debt Review?

 After submitting an application we will be able to let you know.

-Come April 1 2014, regulations for what is called the Removal of Adverse Credit Information and Information Relating to Paid Up Judgments will be passed.
+Since 1 April 2014, regulations for what is called the Removal of Adverse Credit Information and Information Relating to Paid Up Judgments have been passed.

-The regulations stipulate that from this date, registered credit bureaus will have two months to remove the above information, which largely relates to the negative credit history of South African consumers.
+The regulations stipulate that from this date, registered credit bureaus will have two months to remove information, which relates to the negative credit history of South African consumers.

 Once removed, this information cannot be retained on the credit bureau’s register, nor can it be given to credit providers either after or during the two-month period (i.e. from April 1).